 - Someone calls you pretending to be from Apple claiming that there has been a breach in the system — and they need your personal information to verify your account.

 - Scammers send you an email or text that appears to be from Apple — saying that you’ve been the victim of a breach and you need reset your Apple ID account by clicking on the link provided in the message.

-If you click on the link, it immediately gives the scammers access to your Apple account, including any stored personal information and payment information.
+If you click on the link, it immediately gives the scammers access to your Apple account, including any stored personal and payment information.

-If you get the scam phone call, the caller claims to be from Apple’s support team and tries to trick unsuspecting victims into handing over access to their computer or account over the phone.
+In the scam phone call, the caller claims to be from Apple’s support team and tries to trick unsuspecting victims into handing over access to their computer or account over the phone.